-[Option onal]: Display the Discipline Strategies resource. re 9-year-old child leaves her diary on the couch, which she has been told epeatedly not to do, and it gets damaged by the family dog.
-Now there is a less, the dog is sick, and the diary is unusable. · · · · · · · · · · · · · · · · · · · 7-year-old child knows he is expected to put his dirty cup and plate in the sink fter breakfast, but he forgotagain.
-SL ight-year-old twins are allowed to walk on the sidewalk on their street without upervision.
-When their mom checks on them, she finds them both in the street stead of on the sidewalk. gı hi 6-year-old child is whining and begging for a candy bar in the check out at the rocery store.
-The parent just gave him two healthy snacks in the car and told im, before going in the store, they were not going to get anything that was not in the list. ked to think about a situation that you and your child continuously struggle with, in that you might have struggled with more in the past few days than usual.
-What consec quences could you use in that situation?
-D id any of you get the opportunity to try out these consequences?
+[Optional]: Display the Discipline Strategies resource.

+- A 9-year-old child leaves her diary on the couch, which she has been told repeatedly not to do, and it gets damaged by the family dog.
+Now there is a mess, the dog is sick, and the diary is unusable. - A 7-year-old child knows he is expected to put his dirty cup and plate in the sink after breakfast, but he forgot...again. - \\\\\ Eight-year-old twins are allowed to walk on the sidewalk on their street without supervision.
+When their mom checks on them, she finds them both in the street instead of on the sidewalk. - A 6-year-old child is whining and begging for a candy bar in the check out at the grocery store.
+The parent just gave him two healthy snacks in the car and told him, before going in the store, they were not going to get anything that was not on the list.

+You were asked to think about a situation that you and your child continuously struggle with, or a situation that you might have struggled with more in the past few days than usual.

+What consequences could you use in that situation?

+\\\\\ Did any of you get the opportunity to try out these consequences?